wighawag/hardhat-deploy/README.md

 #### **Options**

 `--export <filepath>`: export one file that contains all contracts (address, abi + extra data) for the network being invoked.
 The file contains the minimal information so to not bloat your frontend.
+If the extension ends in .ts it will generate a typescript file containing the contracts info.

 `--export-all <filepath>`: export one file that contains all contracts across all saved deployment, regardless of the network being invoked.
+If the extension ends in .ts it will generate a typescript file containing the contracts info.

 `--tags <tags>`: only excute deploy scripts with the given tags (separated by commas) and their dependencies (see more info [here](#deploy-scripts-tags-and-dependencies) about tags and dependencies)